adrianxsalazar/density_based_methods_counting/README.md

  <li>Context aware networks (CAN).
 Based on the paper "Context-Aware Crowd Counting". </li>
  <li>CSRNet.
 Based on the paper "CSRNet: Dilated Convolutional Neural Networks for Understanding the Highly Congested Scenes".</li>
  <li>Bayesian-Crowd-Counting (Soon).
 Based on the paper "Bayesian Loss for Crowd Count Estimation with Point Supervision".</li>
  <li> Multi column crowd counting (MCNN) (Soon).
-Based on the paper "Single-Image Crowd Counting via Multi-Column Convolutional Neural Network". <\li>
+Based on the paper "Single-Image Crowd Counting via Multi-Column Convolutional Neural Network". </li>
 </ul>

 We try to cover representative approaches from each family.
 We have covered techniques from the single-column and multicolumn families in density based crowd counting.
-Multicolumn methods such as "can" extract information at multiple levels by using neural structures of different sizes, to then combine them for the sake of counting.
-Below, you can find an example of can.
+Multicolumn methods such as "CAN" extract information at multiple levels by using neural structures of different sizes, to then combine them for the sake of counting.
+Below, you can find an example of "CAN".
 <img src="https://github.com/adrianxsalazar/density_based_methods_counting/blob/master/readme_images/can.png"/>

 Also, we have covered single column structures such as CSRNet.
 These approaches use long neural structures to extract the information required for counting.